TencentARC/ArcNerf/README.md

     - NeuS with hashGrid embed
     - NeuS with hashGrid embed + volume pruning -> NeuS-NGP model
   - Plug-in the modules like volume pruning makes the speed faster and generate better result.
 See [expr](docs/expr.md) for more detail.
+  - foreground_model and background_model are separate well.
+They each bound the modeling in in-out area by sphere, volume and other geometry structure.
+It is suitable for common daily captured video.

 - Unified dataset and benchmark:
   - We split the dataset following on official repo, and all methods are running under the same settings for fair comparison.